antonhornquist/monorepo1/README.md

 uniqueid
 ```

-With the list of packages we can separately do a sparse checkout of the eventstore target and its dependencies
+With the list of packages we can separately do a sparse Git checkout of the eventstore target and its dependencies

 ```
 $ git clone --no-checkout [git-repository] [folder]